miking-lang/miking-dppl/treeppl/doc/1-sampling.md

 ### Observe

-General syntax. `x` has a value, then:
+General syntax. `x` must exist and have value.
+Then:

 	observe x ~ Dist(params)